lewmilburn/Drinko2/README.md

 Drinko!2 is a game inspired by the mobile app Drinkopoly designed to get you drunk.

+# Playing Drinko!2
+To play Drinko!2 you can either download it and host it yourself or visit drinko.co.uk to play on our hosted instance. drinko.co.uk always has the most up-to-date version of the game automatically uploaded from our GitHub.

+To play simply enter you and your friends names (2-20 players) and select one of the four games to play!
+There's Lightweight, Dirty, WTF, and Hardcore games you can play.

+You must be 18+ to play.

 # Disclaimer
 This game is dirty and contains adult themes, don't play it with your parents.